filecoin-project/community/README.md

 We use a common [Code of Conduct](https://github.com/filecoin-project/community/blob/master/CODE_OF_CONDUCT.md) across all of our repos.

-Each repo should have its own contributing guide, called `CONTRIBUTING.md`.
+Each repo should have its own contributing guid e, called `CONTRIBUTING.md`.
 Here is an example [Contributing Guide for `go-filecoin`](https://github.com/filecoin-project/go-filecoin/blob/master/CONTRIBUTING.md).

 ### Filecoin Shipyard